guerrasz/guerrasz/README.md

  ## 👋 Hi!
-I'm Lucas Guerra, a Software Engineer.
+I'm Lucas Guerra, a Software Engineer and SRE.

 - 🌱 Currently looking at topics related to Linux, DSA and DevOps;
 - 💞️ ADS 2024 graduate at FIAP;